 SARGO: System for Acquisition of Reflected GNSS for Oceanography

-A private Portuguese space engineering company developed SARGO - Remote Sensing system for Oceanography.
-It was developed for centimetre resolution altimetry.
+SARGO is DEIMOS?s Remote Sensing system for Oceanography, developed for centimetre resolution altimetry.
 Future evolutions will include detection of ocean roughness, waves and surface wind.
 Core attributes are ease of installation and operation, low maintenance, resilience to adverse conditions and the degree of automation.

 SARGO is a system for probing water characteristics through the analysis of signals reflected from the water surface.
 It is dedicated to the high-resolution determination of water height and characterisation of the water?s state, including wave height, wave frequency, water surface roughness, and water surface wind speeds.
 The SARGO instrument can work with both GPS and Galileo signals, including the high-bandwidth Galileo E5 frequency band.

 The concept of using satellite navigation signals for reflectometry purposes is akin to a bi-static radar, in which the instrument simultaneously acquires both the direct and reflected signals from the GPS/Galileo satellites.
 Upon reflection from the water surface, the signal is altered by the surface properties, enabling its use for remote sensing the water characteristics.

 Applications of Remote Sensing with reflected GNSS (GNSS-R) are many and varied, not only for probing the water surface, including water surface height, wave frequency and height and surface winds, but also for biomass estimation, monitoring of vegetation growth, snow and ice, soil moisture, among others.

 The SARGO system consists of data acquisition and data processing subsystems.
 It is developed by DEIMOS Engenharia, based on the DEIMOS GRIP advanced receiver for high-resolution GNSS applications, and is focused on exploring the potential of the available GNSS signals